(June 1&2 – written by Dave)

 We eventually made it to a 16k road construction area we’d heard about from a few travellers.
 After covering roughly half of the works, we came upon a flagger and were told we’d have to load the bikes on the pilot car.
 We learned that Mark had made the earlier cycle and that the foreman was in the process of securing the site for the day.
-He wasn’t too excited about being interrupted by ferrying 3 bikes across the construction and suggested that if we waited 15 minutes he’d have the job shut down and we wouldn’t have to dismantle our bikes.
-Better yet, the foreman told of a gravel pit about 5 miles up the road where we could camp.
+He wasn’t too excited about being interrupted to ferry 3 bikes across the construction and suggested that if we waited 15 minutes he’d have the job shut down and we wouldn’t have to dismantle our bikes.
 Sold, we decided a break was in order.
+Better yet, the foreman told us of a gravel pit about 5 miles up the road where we could camp.

-We finally made it through the construction and to the gravel pit.
-It didn’t look very nice.
-So we voted to try pushing for Whitehorse.
-Chris broke out the caffeine-infused gels, we had a snack and put our heads down.
+When we finally made it through the construction and to the gravel pit, it didn’t look very nice.
+After some back and forth, we voted unanimously to try pushing for Whitehorse.
+Chris broke out the caffeine-infused gels that he’d been carrying since Fairbanks, we each took a hit and then we just put our heads down.
 It was a bit of a slog but we got to within a few miles of Whitehorse without too much trouble.

 No one, and in particular Chris and Nancy, were in the mood to wander so I did the right thing and ducked into a servo for directions to the campground we were looking for.
 The nice woman manning the register told me to ride around town and come in the back side – less traffic, fewer turns.
 This turned out to be a great idea but my travelling companions were not impressed as we made our way around the airport and airport runway.
-I kept my head down and pretended not to hear Chris and Nancy asking “is this right” several times.
-The last 2 miles were a ripper downhill where I also heard shouts to the effect “we are not riding back up this” – I kept one eye on my mirror, one on the road ahead.
-So long as I was moving and not dropping anyone, I knew we’d be ok.
-Eventually, we made it to camp 8pm – good thing about the long daylight hours.
+I couldn’t help but think “how long does a runway have to be for big jet airlines to land”, but didn’t mention this for fear of a revolt.
+I kept my head down and pretended not to hear Chris and Nancy behind me asking “is this right” several times.
+The last 2 miles were a ripper downhill where I heard several shouts to the effect “this better be right as we are not riding back up this” – I kept one eye on my mirror, one on the road ahead.
+So long as I was moving forward and not dropping anyone, I knew we’d be ok.
+I just had to ignore the chatter behind me.
+Eventually, we made it to camp at 8pm – good thing about the long daylight hours.
 And really good thing about tailwinds!